Peter Jehle

-Peter Karl Jehle (born 22 January 1982) is a Liechtensteiner retired footballer who played as a goalkeeper.
+Peter Karl Jehle (born 22 January 1982) is a Liechtensteiner former professional footballer who played as a goalkeeper.

 He spent most of his career with Vaduz, representing the club in both the Swiss Super League and the Challenge League.
-He also competed professionally in France and Portugal.
+He also played in France and Portugal.

 Over two decades, Jehle won 132 caps for the Liechtenstein national team.

 Club career

 Jehle was born in Schaan as the youngest of three brothers, all of whom grew up playing football.
 At the age of 16 he had trials with English Premier League clubs Liverpool and Crystal Palace, and both offered him professional contracts but he turned them down to stay home and finish school.
-Subsequently, he got further offers from Bayer 04 Leverkusen of the Bundesliga and Juventus F.C. of Serie A, but turned those down as well.
+Subsequently, he got further offers from Bayer Leverkusen of the Bundesliga and Juventus of Serie A, but turned those down as well.

-Eventually, Jehle signed with Grasshopper Club Zürich because of its proximity to his hometown.
-He made his Swiss Super League debut against FC Basel in August 2000, coming on in the 95th minute to replace first choice Stefan Huber who was sent off for giving away a penalty, and saved the ensuing spot kick taken by Massimo Ceccaroni.
-He deputised in goal the next game, and kept a clean sheet in a 4–0 win.
-Towards the end of the season, he again became the starter as Huber was out injured; he appeared in the 4–0 away victory over FC St. Gallen, the opposition's first home loss in 34 matches and confirmation of his team's championship win.
+Eventually, Jehle signed with Grasshoppers because of its proximity to his hometown.
+He made his Swiss Super League debut against Basel in August 2000, coming on in the 95th minute to replace first choice Stefan Huber who was sent off for giving away a penalty, and saved the ensuing spot kick taken by Massimo Ceccaroni; he deputised in goal the next game, and kept a clean sheet in a 4–0 win.
+Towards the end of the season, he again became the starter as Huber was out injured; he appeared in the 4–0 away victory over St. Gallen, the opposition's first home loss in 34 matches and confirmation of his team's championship win.

-Jehle moved to Boavista F.C. during the summer of 2006, gaining first-choice status during his second season.
-In June 2008, after the Porto team's relegation from the Portuguese Primeira Liga due to the Apito Dourado affair, he left and signed a one-year contract with Tours FC from Ligue 2.
+Jehle moved to Boavista in summer 2006, gaining first-choice status during his second season.
+In June 2008, following the Porto team's relegation from the Portuguese Primeira Liga due to the Apito Dourado affair, he left and signed a one-year contract with Tours from Ligue 2.

-After just one season in France, Jehle returned to his country and joined FC Vaduz in the Swiss Challenge League.
+After one season in France, Jehle returned to his country and joined Vaduz in the Swiss Challenge League.
 On 20 April 2018, the 36-year-old announced his retirement at the end of the campaign, following which he would work with the Liechtenstein Football Association in directorial capacities.